samuelemusiani/project_08574/NOTES.md

     Although in the Rovelli's thesis the following tables is showed [6] I don't think that we can enable interrupts only for a specific device.
-All I/O interrupts should be enabled with the MEIE bit.
+All I/O interrupts should be enabled with the MEIE bit set to 1.

     | Interrupt | LineDescription           |